Pittsburgh Panthers women's basketball

 Pittsburgh Panthers women's basketball is the NCAA Division I intercollegiate women's basketball program of the University of Pittsburgh, often referred to as "Pitt", located in Pittsburgh, Pennsylvania.
-The Pitt women's basketball team competes in the Atlantic Coast Conference and plays their home games in the Petersen Events Center.
-The university first sponsored women's basketball on the varsity level in 1914 and have appeared in five straight national post-season tournaments between 2006 and 2010.
+The Pittsburgh women's basketball team competes in the Atlantic Coast Conference and play their home games in the Petersen Events Center.
+The university first sponsored women's basketball at the varsity level in 1914.
+The team appeared in five straight national post-season tournaments between 2006 and 2010.

 History

-The undefeated 1924–25 Pitt women's varsity basketball team went 10–0 with wins against Cincinnati, at NYU, and at Temple who had never before been defeated on their home floor.
+The undefeated 1924–25 Pittsburgh women's varsity basketball team went 10–0 with wins against Cincinnati, at NYU, and at Temple, who had never before been defeated on their home floor.